trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 ### Step 1c. `Step1c_data_processing.Rmd`
 The third notebook merges forward and reverse reads for each sample, filters merged reads, and dereplicates sequences across all samples into a single FASTA file.
 There are interactive steps at the end to investigate controls and move any suspicious samples out of the analysis.

+## Output
+At the end of this step, the output will be moved to a results folder in the appropriate sequencing run folder on `/oscar/data/tkartzin/projects/<project code>/`

 ## Check for the latest code